iliaskarim/CocoaSoundCloudAPI/Setup.md

 	* `libOAuth2Client.a` (or `OAuth2Client.framework` on Desktop)
 	* `Security.framework`
 	* `AudioToolbox.framework` (if you want streaming)

+4. Next step is to make sure that the Linker finds everything it needs: So go to the Build settings of the project and add the following to `Other Linker Flags`

+		-all_load -ObjC

+5. We need a few graphics for the Login Screen: Please move the `SoundCloud.bundle` from the SoundCloudAPIWrapper Directory to your Resources.

+Yay, done!
 Congrats!
 Everything is set up, and you can start using it.
 [Here's how](Usage.md).

 ## Updating